 Note: there is an ecological fee for entering Curonian Spit national park by car.
 You have to pay it if you are willing to drive beyond Juodkrante village which is around 14 km away from the ferry.
 It is 30 EUR per car during the high season (beginning of June- end of August) and 5 EUR per car during the low season.

 Having one of the largest UNESCO-listed old towns in Northern Europe, Vilnius invites you to the maze of cozy cobblestone streets lined up with outdoor cafes.
-Cocktail of the best old architecture is mixed from Baroque, Gothic, Renaissance, and even Medieval ingredients that will leave you dizzy (in a good way).
+A cocktail of the best old architecture is mixed with Baroque, Gothic, Renaissance, and even Medieval ingredients that will leave you dizzy (in a good way).
 Green parks can be found all around the old center and are perfect spots to relax.

-The best way to explore Vilnius old town is on foot.
+The best way to explore Vilnius’s old town is on foot.
 Many people choose cycling around the city as an alternative faster way to get from place to place.
-Beware of pedestrians if you decide jumping on a bike as many streets are narrow.
+Beware of pedestrians if you decide to jump on a bike as many streets are narrow.
 You can also rent one of those street pay-as-you-go bicycles available to pick up in Old Town.

 Trakai is a small historical town built on lakes with its gorgeous island castle.
 Only 28 km from Vilnius city center, it is a perfect half-day nature escape with a fair amount of cultural sights and outdoor activities.

-It is an absolutely majestic place which is a must-visit when you are in Lithuania.
+Trakai is an absolutely majestic place that is a must-visit when traveling in Lithuania.
 Here is a list of a few exciting things to do in Trakai: